 - (2) Fieldwork will include the following steps designed to keep the candidate and committee informed as to the progress of the audit and to expedite the process: - (i) Entrance conference.
 At the outset of the fieldwork, Commission staff will hold an entrance conference, at which the candidate's representatives will be advised of the purpose of the audit and the general procedures to be followed.
 Future requirements of the candidate and his or her authorized committee, such as possible repayments to the United States Treasury, will also be discussed.
 Committee representatives shall provide information and records necessary to conduct the audit, and Commission staff will be available to answer committee questions. - (ii) Review of records.
 During the fieldwork, Commission staff will review committee records and may conduct interviews of committee personnel.
 Commission staff will be available to explain aspects of the audit and examination as it progresses.
 Additional meetings between Commission staff and committee personnel may be held from time to time during the fieldwork to discuss possible audit findings and to resolve issues arising during the course of the audit. - (iii) Exit conference.
-At the conclusion of the fieldwork, Commission staff will hold an exit conference to discuss with committee representatives the staff's preliminary findings and recommendations which the Commission staff anticipates that it may present to the Commission for approval.
-Commission staff will advise committee representatives at this conference of the projected timetable regarding the issuance of an audit report, the committee's opportunity to respond thereto, and the Commission's initial and final repayment determinations under 11 CFR 9038.2. - (3) Commission staff may conduct additional fieldwork after the completion of the fieldwork conducted pursuant to 11 CFR 9038.1(b) (1) and (2).
-Factors that may necessitate such follow-up fieldwork include, but are not limited to, the following: - (i) Committee responses to audit findings;
+At the conclusion of the fieldwork, Commission staff will hold an exit conference to discuss with committee representatives the staff's preliminary findings and recommendations which the staff anticipates it will present to the Commission for approval.
+Commission staff will prepare a written Exit Conference Memorandum that discusses these findings and recommendations.
+A copy of the Exit Conference Memorandum will be given to committee representatives at the exit conference.
+These findings may include an evaluation of procedures and systems employed by the candidate and committee to comply with applicable provisions of the Federal Election Campaign Act, the Presidential Matching Payment Account Act and Commission regulations; the accuracy of statements and reports filed with the Commission by the candidate and committee; and preliminary calculations regarding future repayments to the United States Treasury.
+Commission staff will advise committee representatives at this conference of the committee's opportunity to respond to these proposed findings, the projected timetable regarding the issuance of the audit report and any repayment determination, the committee's opportunity for an administrative review of any repayment determination, and the procedures involved in Commission repayment determinations under 11 CFR

-- (ii) Financial activity of the committee subsequent to the fieldwork conducted pursuant to 11 CFR 9038.1(b)(1); - (iii) Committee responses to Commission repayment determinations made under 11 CFR 9038.2. - (4) The Commission will notify the candidate and his or her authorized committee if follow-up fieldwork is necessary.
-The provisions of 11 CFR 9038.1(b) (1) and (2) shall apply to any additional fieldwork conducted. - (c) Preparation of interim audit report.
+- (3) Commission staff may conduct additional fieldwork after the completion of the fieldwork conducted pursuant to 11 CFR 9038.1(b) (1) and (2).
+Factors that may necessitate such follow-up fieldwork include, but are not limited to, the following: - (i) Committee responses to audit findings; - (ii) Financial activity of the committee subsequent to the fieldwork conducted pursuant to 11 CFR 9038.1(b)(1); - (iii) Committee responses to Commission repayment determinations made under 11 CFR 9038.2. - (4) The Commission will notify the candidate and his or her authorized committee if follow-up fieldwork is necessary.
+The provisions of 11 CFR 9038.1(b) (1) and (2) shall apply to any additional fieldwork conducted. - (c) Committee Response to the Exit Conference Memorandum.
+The candidate and his or her authorized committee may submit in writing within 60 calendar days after the exit conference, legal and factual materials disputing or commenting on the proposed findings contained in the Exit Conference Memorandum.
+In addition, the committee shall submit any additional documentation requested by Commission staff.
+Such materials may be submitted by counsel if the candidate so desires.